vaibhav-sharma-dev/instagram_2.0/README.md

-# IGClone
+# Instagram_2.0
-Welcome to IGClone, an impressive Instagram clone built using the MERN (MongoDB, Express, React, Node.js) stack!
+An impressive Instagram clone built using the MERN (MongoDB, Express, React, Node.js) stack!
-This project showcases the power of modern web development technologies to create a fully functional social media platform.

-## Key Features
-**🌟Complete Social Media Experience**: Enjoy user registration, login, and profile management features.

-**📸Post Management**: Seamlessly add, delete, and interact with posts, just like on Instagram.

-**🤝Connect with Others**: Follow and unfollow functionality to connect with friends and fellow users.

-**❤️Engagement**: Like, unlike, and comment on posts to express your thoughts and interact with others.

-**🔔Real-time Notifications**: Enjoy the real-time thrill of instant notifications via Socket.io, ensuring you never miss a beat when someone likes, comments, or follows you.

-**🛠️Robust Backend**: Built with Express.js, the REST API handles authentication, post interactions, image uploads, and data retrieval.

-**🗄️Efficient Data Storage**: MongoDB handles data storage efficiently, making sure your information is safe and swiftly accessible.
+In the project "Evently_FE" directory, you can run:

+### `npm install`

+Installs all the node_modules in the app.

+### `npm start`

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.

+In the project "Evently_BE" directory, you can run:

+###  `npm install`

+Installs all the node_modules in the app.

+Connect the app to MongoDB database and add your connection string into your application code.
+Replace <user> with the user and <password> with the password in the connection string.

+### `node app.js`

+Runs the app database on http://localhost:4000